 Alright guys, if you’ve been following me on instastories, snapchat or twitter, you know that I was recently vacationing in Naples.
-I go to Florida every winter to escape the cold for a few days.
+I go to the south every winter to escape the cold for a few days.
 I usually go to Orlando, but I decided to go somewhere different this time around.
 I went a few years back, but I didn’t really get to explore much so I thought I’d give it another go.
-It’s not the most EXCITING place per se, but it’s perfect for those of you looking to get some serious R&R, which I personally am all about.
+It’s not the most exciting place per se, but it’s perfect for those of you looking to get some serious R&R, which I personally am all about.
 I took a TON of pictures while I was there, and I’m really excited to share them all with you so let’s get to it!
+Here’s part 1 of my Naples, Florida vacation recap:

 I got The Club House, a triple-decker sandwich with turkey, bacon, lettuce, and tomato, with house-made coleslaw and sweet potato fries.
 My mom ordered their Cobb Salad, garden-fresh greens served with chopped turkey, bacon, eggs, tomato, onions and crumbled bleu cheese, so I got to try a bit of that, too.
 The highlight of the meal was definitely the coleslaw though.
 I probably wouldn’t go back, but I’m glad I got to try their food anyway.
 I mean, that’s how you discover local gems after all!